 HIV (Human Immunodeficiency Virus)

-At this point in time, there is no cure for HIV yet, though the advancements in modern medicine mean we can now access treatment more easily, it’s more affordable and easier to administer.
+There is no cure for HIV, as yet.
+Advancements in modern medicine do mean we can now access treatment more easily.
+HIV treatment, also known as ARV treatment, is more affordable and easier to administer.

 AIDS (Acquired Immunodeficiency Syndrome)